A reflection on Luke 7:11-17

 Three Mothers and the Resurrection

-The following poem celebrates the resurrection of the sons of three mothers: the woman of Shunem, the widow of Nain, and the Blessed Virgin Mary.
-Eight centuries before Jesus raised the son of the widow of Nain, the prophet Elisha revived the son of the woman of Shunem (2 Kings 4:8-37).
-Located only about three miles from ancient Shunem, Nain served as a geographical signpost pointing to Christ as the fulfillment of the prophets.
+The resurrection defines our faith in Christ, for if the dead are not raised, our hope is empty.
+Yet, as St. Paul declares, death—the final frontier—has been “swallowed up in victory” (1 Corinthians 15:54).
+The poem below reflects on the resurrection of the sons of three mothers: the woman of Shunem, the widow of Nain, and the Blessed Virgin Mary.
+Centuries before Jesus’ miracle in Nain, the prophet Elisha raised the son of the woman of Shunem (2 Kings 4:8-37).
+Located just three miles from ancient Shunem, Nain stands as a geographical and spiritual signpost, pointing to Christ as the fulfillment of the prophets’ ministry.

 Once upon a time in Shunem,